-If your predictions are inaccurate (or your assortment plan fails to reflect consumer demand) — you’ll be facing out-of-stocks, markdowns, and unhappy customers all year.
+If your predictions are inaccurate (or your assortment plan fails to reflect consumer demand) — you’ll be facing out-of-stock, markdowns, and unhappy customers all year.

 But if you manage to predict consumer demand accurately and plan your assortment accordingly — you’ll rake in the profits.